discordjs/guide/guide/popular-topics/intents.md

 ### Error: Disallowed Intents

-Should you receive an error prefixed with `[DISALLOWED_INTENTS]` please review your settings for all privileged intents you use.
-The official documentation for this topic can be found on the [Discord API documentation](https://discord.com/developers/docs/topics/gateway#privileged-intents).
+Should you receive an error prefixed with `[DISALLOWED_INTENTS]`, please review your settings for all privileged intents you use.
+This topic's official documentation is found on the [Discord API documentation](https://discord.com/developers/docs/topics/gateway#privileged-intents).

 ## Enabling Intents

-As touched on before you can now choose which events you want to receive from Discord.
-In order to do so you need to pass the respective intents for the events you want to receive to the Client constructor.
+As touched on before, you can now choose which events you want to receive from Discord.
+To do so, you need to pass the respective intents for the events you wish to receive to the Client constructor.

 A list of all available gateway intents the library supports can be found at [the discord.js documentation](https://discord.js.org/#/docs/main/stable/class/Intents?scrollTo=s-FLAGS).
 The events included in the respective intents on the [Discord API documentation](https://discord.com/developers/docs/topics/gateway#list-of-intents).